Ananya-AJ/CMPE255-Data-Mining/Datapreparation/README.md

-b) data preparation with auto viml tools (including feature selecting using sulov/xgboost etc,..) is demonstrated in
+b) data preparation with auto viml tools (including feature selecting using sulov/xgboost etc,..) is demonstrated in AUTO_VIML colab